shroom-gang/shroom_game/README.md

 	exchange materials with roots to obtain sugars (could give achievment called "symbyosis")
 ###### phases
 	spore
-	colonisation
+		fly around and find a place to germinate colonisation
 		materials consumed during this phase affect stats certain materials and environments will give special traits